The New England Journal of Medicine March 05, 2020

 Setting

-Multicenter, South Africa
+South Africa

-Intervention Oral regimen of bedaquiline (400 mg daily for 2 weeks, then 200 mg three times weekly), pretomanid (200 mg daily), and linezolid (starting dose of 1200 mg daily, with dose reductions/interruptions allowed for toxicity) for 26 weeks.
+Intervention All-oral regimen of bedaquiline (400 mg daily for 2 weeks, then 200 mg thrice weekly), pretomanid (200 mg daily), and linezolid (1,200 mg daily) for 26 weeks.

-Comparator None (single-arm study)
+Comparator None (Single-arm study)

 Study Limitations